Legal Topics Toggle navigation

 Use of Works Copyrighted by Others

 Permission is required to use a work copyrighted by someone else, unless the use falls within a recognized exception to copyright infringement.
 Penalties for unlawful copyright infringement can be severe, including substantial monetary damages in certain circumstances.
+The University and its staff depend on copyright to protect our intellectual property and wish to extend the same considerations to others.

 Several centralized clearinghouses can often provide permission for the use of various kinds of works: